antonilol/bolts/bolt-simple-taproot.md

 A script path spend is executed when a tapscript leaf is revealed.
-A script path spends has three components: a control block, the script leaf being revealed, and the valid witness.
+A script path spends has three components: a control block, the script leaf being revealed, and the valid witness elements to satisfy the script.

 A control block has the following serialization:
 ```